Insider’s Guide to the Boulder Dushanbe Teahouse

 If you’re visiting in summer, try to nab a seat on the front patio, which flourishes with 45 aromatic varieties of roses.
 With the creek running by the south side of the patio, it’s a delightful escape.

-On Saturday mornings and Wednesday afternoons, the Boulder Farmers Market happens right in front of the teahouse.
+On Saturday mornings and Wednesday afternoons, April through November, the Boulder Farmers Market happens right in front of the teahouse.
 Make a day of it!
 Take in the sights and smells of the market, have tea or lunch at the teahouse and visit the Boulder Museum of Contemporary Art (BMoCA) next door.

 6. Bring It Home With You